stoenescubogdanalex/program/courses/cloud&ai/final-project/project1/README.md

 ## Project 1: Building Cloud Infrastracture & Application Deployment

-**Objective:** Deploy an existing application to AWS with proper cloud architecture
+**Objective:** Build and/or deploy an existing application to AWS with proper cloud architecture

 **Requirements:**